GIV-UCalgary/GIV-Website/content/home/header.md

 active = true  # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "Graphics, Visualization, and Interaction Group" subtitle = ""
+title = "Graphics, Interaction, and Visualization Group" subtitle = ""

 [design]